 An official Test of English as a Foreign Language (TOEFL) score report is required of all international applicants, at the student's expense, except those from countries where English is the native language or unless the applicant is a transfer student from another accredited United States institution with English transfer credit.
 The minimum acceptable TOEFL score is 173 for the computer-based test and 61 for the Internet-based test.
 A certified copy of the international student's original educational record, to include all previous academic experiences, is required of all degree, diploma or certificate-seeking students.
 If the original record is written in a language other than English, then a certified copy of an English translation and evaluation by an approved outside source is required at the student's expense.
 A record of certain immunizations may also be required.
 Application packets for international student enrollment are available in the Registrar's Office.
-Applications received after the deadline for the respective term will not be accepted.
+Application